Composing a New Orchestra Audience: Making New Music Old

 A BBC radio interview with Esa-Pekka Salonen suggested an alternative perspective: what if new orchestral works could be the kind of draw that new pop or rock pieces are, pulling new, younger audiences to symphonic concerts?
 What if symphony concert-goers could become as excited about the latest piece from a living composer as their pop and rock counterparts?
 What if American orchestras could build lifelong relationships with ‘local’ composers (think Vienna and Mahler)?

-Those questions launched me on research about the current state of new music in the symphonic realm, about the impediments to more new music there, about what people are trying to do to increase the performance of new symphonic music.
+Those questions launched me in 2016 on a quest to research the current state of new music in the symphonic realm, about the impediments to hearing more new music there, and about what people are trying to do to increase the performance of new symphonic music.
+What I discovered prompted me to construct a framework I named Composing a New Orchestra Audience.
+CANAO for short.

 What is CANOA?